ndvinh98/GunDetector/README.md

 # GunDetector
-Simple Gun Object Detector with yolo
+Simple Gun Detector with yolo

+using Tensorflow to build model

+Training with google colab

+based on this tutorial: https://pbcquoc.github.io/yolo/

+demo